Exit Stage Left: The Ten Best Sci-Fi Movie Endings Of All Time

 Star Trek II: The Wrath of Khan

-Sometimes a great ending is solely about the final few moments before the credits role, but sometimes it’s the lead-up to that final image that really sells it, one perfect moment following the other in close succession.
+Sometimes a great ending is solely about the final few moments before the credits roll, but sometimes it’s the lead-up to that final image that really sells it, one perfect moment following the other in close succession.
 In Wrath of Khan, the audience is still reeling from the sacrificial death of Spock, and director Nicolas Meyer doesn’t give us time to recover from that shock.
 We’re taken to Spock’s funeral, where the emotions run high and rise even higher when Kirk’s voice breaks on the word “human.”
 As Spock’s body is launched into space, James Horner’s version of “Amazing Grace” swells, and I am reduced to a blubbering baby.
 Toss in Kirk’s line, “I feel young” and Nimoy’s closing monologue and I am seriously a wreck.
 As it should be.

 A perfect example of how well an ambiguous ending can work, John Carpenter’s The Thing leaves us in the same state the characters have been in for most of the movie: uncertain and paranoid.
 After the bloodbath endings for most of the cast, after the nasty alien critter revealing itself in increasingly more disturbing forms, it finally comes down to a brilliantly simple closing scene: two men, sitting across from each other, unsure whether the other one is human.
 Kurt Russell and Keith David both nail these closing moments, regarding each other with suspicion, dark humor, and a little healthy fatalism.
 What happened after the credits rolled?
 Why don’t we just wait here for a while…see what happens.